DanielLin97/daniellin97.github.io/_pages/mentorship.md

 If you are a Computer Science student interested in working with me on topics related to Large Language Models, please feel free to send your CV via email.
 I take mentorship seriously, aiming to collaborate closely with my mentees rather than merely assigning tasks.
 Together, we can explore the following areas:
 * Impactful Research
 * Open-source Software Applications
-* Recent advances in Multimodal ML, Information Retrieval, Fact-Checking, Large Language Models, Code Intelligence, etc.
+* Recent advances in Multimodal ML, Online Trust & Safety, Information Retrieval, Fact-Checking, Large Language Models, Code Intelligence, etc.

 I will co-mentor students with [Ziyang Luo](https://chiyeunglaw.github.io/).
 If you want to get a sense of our work, you can read my papers.
 However, please keep in mind that we have a few constraints.
 Due to availability, we can only mentor a limited number of students at the same time.
 Some mentees are listed as below: